sionpixley/go-mux-rest-middleware/README.md

 # go-mux-rest-middleware

-Go library that provides middleware that adds HTTP response headers for REST APIs when using [gorilla/mux](https://github.com/gorilla/mux).
+gmrm is a Go library that provides middleware that adds HTTP response headers for REST APIs when using [gorilla/mux](https://github.com/gorilla/mux).
 This library follows [OWASP REST security guidelines](https://cheatsheetseries.owasp.org/cheatsheets/REST_Security_Cheat_Sheet.html#security-headers).
 It only provides middleware for REST APIs that **do not** return any HTML.
 If your API returns HTML, please implement your own middleware based on OWASP's guidelines.

 ## Table of contents